Freelance vs. Full-Time: Which One’s Better?

 Cons of Full-Time Employment

-Freelance vs. full-time work is a big decision for an applicant to make.
-When looking to get hired, it's essential to start with company research to determine which culture and work environment align with your needs.
-Not to mention that to land an interview for a full-time position, you need a strong resume.
+Freelance vs. full-time work is an important decision for an applicant to make.
+When trying to get hired, it's important to start with company research so that you can determine which company culture and work environment are best for you.
+Not to mention that to get an interview for a full-time job, you need to have a solid resume.

 Freelancing